AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Mechanistic Insights

 As observed in \cref{fig:heatmap}(a), the representational structure exhibits a time-invariant pattern.
 The deep layers (L20--24) consistently maintain high LASP scores (yellow region) regardless of the diffusion time step.
 This confirms that these layers act as a stable ``Semantic Storage,'' holding the target acoustic information throughout the generation process.

-The heatmap reveals a striking three-regime structure that corroborates our ODE sensitivity analysis (\cref{sec:ode}).
-Consistent with the theoretical predictions, the earliest layers (L1--3) form a continuous vertical ``hot streak'' across all timesteps, serving as the \textit{Causal Driver} that exerts dominant influence on the velocity field's global trajectory.
-Crucially, the heatmap exposes a phenomenon invisible to static metrics: a \textit{Dynamic Transition} region (dashed yellow box) emerges in the middle layers (L6--12), but only during intermediate timesteps ($t \approx 0.4 \to 0.7$), suggesting a functional handoff where mid-level refinements become critical exclusively during specific phases of denoising.
-In stark contrast, \cref{fig:heatmap}(b) shows that the deep layers (L16--24), despite being the most semantically rich in Panel~(a), remain functionally dark (\textit{Low Contribution}), providing further evidence for our central thesis of the SCD.
+The heatmap reveals a three-regime structure that is consistent with the mechanistic motivation in \cref{sec:ode}.
+The earliest layers (L1--3) form a continuous vertical ``hot streak'' across all timesteps, indicating consistently high FoG-A attribution to the velocity field.
+Crucially, the heatmap exposes a phenomenon invisible to static representational metrics: a \textit{Dynamic Transition} region (dashed yellow box) emerges in the middle layers (L6--12), but only during intermediate timesteps ($t \approx 0.4 \to 0.7$), suggesting a functional handoff where mid-level refinements become important during specific phases of denoising.
+In contrast, \cref{fig:heatmap}(b) shows that the deep layers (L16--24), despite being the most semantically rich in Panel~(a), exhibit low FoG-A attribution, providing further evidence for the SCD.

-This visual evidence fundamentally challenges existing REPA strategies.
-A static alignment at Layer 8 (a common heuristic) misses the critical causal driver at Layer 1, while aligning deep layers targets information that the model already stores but does not actively utilize for velocity estimation.
-This necessitates the attribution-guided approach we propose in \cref{sec:ag_repa}.
+This visual evidence suggests a limitation of fixed-depth REPA strategies.
+A static alignment at a manually chosen layer may miss layers with higher functional attribution at different denoising stages, while aligning deep layers may target information that the model stores but does not strongly use for velocity estimation.
+This motivates the attribution-guided approach we propose in \cref{sec:ag_repa}.